 - The ALEKS placement assessment uses Lockdown Browser.
 After you finish the tutorial, ALEKS will ask you to download Lockdown Browser.
 Even if you have previously downloaded Lockdown Browser for a course or assignment, you will still need to download this version as it is unique to ALEKS Placement Assessment.
 If you have any issues, please refer to our FAQs below.

 - This placement assessment also uses Respondus Monitor.
 This system requires a working webcam.
 Again, if you have any questions in regard to this please see our FAQs.

-- ALEKS will ask you for a proctor password: UTAMPA2021.
+- ALEKS will ask you for a proctor password: UTAMPA2023.

-- You will have three hours to take this test.
+- You will have three hours to take the assessment.
 Good luck!

 Review your score.